 Unconditional promises to give that are expected to be collected within one year are recorded as receivables at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 Management establishes a general reserve against long-term promises to give based on past collection history.
-The allowance for uncollectible receivables was \$72,000 and \$80,296 as of December 31, 2021 and 2020, respectively, \$62,000 of which relates to an agency fund.
+The allowance for uncollectible receivables was \$64,000 and \$72,000 as of December 31, 2022 and 2021, respectively, of which \$54,000 and \$62,000 relates to an agency fund, respectively.